Federal Student Loan Programs

 Federal Stafford Loan Interest Rates: Past, Present and Future

 Parent PLUS Student Loans

 Financial institutions issue student loans to parents of undergraduate students (PLUS), usually with higher loan limits than those issued directly to the student.
 Parent PLUS student loans usually cover the gaps in the student's educational expenses.
-Unlike federal student loans, parents must immediately repay back the loan with no sufficient grace period.
 The lender holds the parent responsible for the repayment of these loans, not the student.
 In addition, parents must sign the master promissory note to repay the loan, which means they do not act as cosigners.
 Parents who fail to repay back the loan will suffer the same consequences as student's who default on their federal student loans; therefore, parents should opt for the “year 4” payment plan, instead of the “year 1.”
-Parent PLUS student loans can be expensive for the borrower with interest rates of no less than 8.5% of the loan's principle.
+Parent PLUS student loans can be expensive for the borrower with interest rates of 6.41% for the 2013-2014 year.

 Federal Perkins Loan